 - Clean and disinfect feeders/ feeding sites regularly.
-Suitable disinfectants that can be used include a weak solution of domestic bleach (5% sodium hypochlorite) and other specially-designed commercial products (See Further information).
-Always rinse thoroughly and air-dry feeders before re-use. - Brushes and cleaning equipment for bird feeders, tables and baths should not be used for other purposes and should not be brought into the house, but be kept and used outside and away from food preparation areas. - Wear rubber gloves when cleaning feeders and thoroughly wash hands and forearms afterwards with soap and water, especially before eating or drinking.
+Suitable disinfectants that can be used include a weak solution of domestic bleach (5% sodium hypochlorite) and other specially-designed commercial.
+Always rinse thoroughly and air-dry feeders before re-use. - Dampen surfaces with water before cleaning them to reduce the chance of breathing in dry dust or aerosolised secretions. - Brushes and cleaning equipment for bird feeders, tables and baths should not be used for other purposes and should not be brought into the house, but be kept and used outside and away from food preparation areas. - Wear rubber gloves when cleaning feeders and thoroughly wash hands and forearms afterwards with soap and water, especially before eating or drinking.
 Avoid handling sick or dead birds directly.
 For instance, use disposable gloves or pick the bird up through an inverted plastic bag.